Top Recruitment Trends for 2021

 - Economic Uncertainty (28%)

-What are some of the emerging trends to pay attention to in 2020?
+What are some of the emerging recruitment trends to pay attention to in 2021?
 Here are some of the top themes from this year’s report.

-- Recruitment agencies haven’t figured out technology adoption.
+- Recruitment firms haven’t figured out technology adoption.

-Interested in learning more about the challenges, opportunities, and ideas that will shape the recruitment industry in the year ahead?
-There’s so much more waiting for you at the Global Recruitment Insights and Data site, like key findings and spotlights on top trends, as well as resources designed to help you be a trendsetter like free PowerPoint slides.
+Interested in learning more about the challenges, opportunities, and ideas that will shape the recruiting industry in the year ahead?
+There’s so much more waiting for you at the Global Recruitment Insights and Data site, like key findings broken down by region and resources designed to help you be a trendsetter like free PowerPoint slides.